uzzielperez/Creativity/README.md

 ## Books

 * 🔴 :red_circle: Science Solitaire by Maria Isabel Garcia - contains some essays on Science Writing, Creativity, Arts and Sciences.
 (I can share drive containing some of these but need author's permission :stuck_out_tongue:)
+* :red_circle::red_circle: Born a Crime by Trevor Noah.
+For anyone interested in comedy, growing up in South Africa and studying in a Catholic School, I particularly recommend Chapter 6 on Loopholes
 * 🔴 :red_circle: Creativity Inc. by Ed Catmull
 * Design is Storytelling by Ellen Lupton
 * The Imaginary World of ____INSERT_NAME_HERE____ by Keri Smith